Eaindrae/BotBuilder/experimental/teams/javascript_nodejs/scenarios/link-unfurling/README.md

 2. Type any valid https url, ie https://www.bing.com, wait until the url is bolded, hit the space key and you should see a thumbnail card for the url info populated, like below.
    ![Sample Unfurl](./_images/1569017810114.png)
 3. If recording, as you send messages, you should see new text files in the `./recordings` directory.
+4. Type `exit` into the Teams bot if you want the bot to exit.

 ### Notes
 1. Url unfurls are cached.
 Try using different https `.com` sites each time.